Yvonne202202/Creative-Making/README.md

   <img src="https://github.com/Yvonne202202/Creative-Making/blob/main/images/1.jpg" width="30%">  <img src="https://github.com/Yvonne202202/Creative-Making/blob/main/images/19.jpg" width="30%">
 </div>

 This homemade makey makey can detect voltage changes, but its effect is still not as good as we expect, it is not sensitive enough.
-To achieve a better experience, we decided to use the makeymakey board for interaction.
+To achieve a better experience, we decided to use the makey makey board for interaction.

 <div align=center>
   <img src="https://github.com/Yvonne202202/Creative-Making/blob/main/images/8.jpg" width="60%">